Berger once said:

 This direction, to me, is on the same path as the great fine artists of history.
 Their progression within fine art was very much fixed on the production of technical perfection and static composition of an image.
 One that had to be credited in all senses before it was deemed fine art.
 Although admittedly this was often after the death of the artist.

-Whilst I don’t deny that such photographic methods have their place and often give very visually stunning pieces, I do feel that this path is not for me.
+While I do not deny that such photographic methods have their place and often give very visually stunning pieces, I do feel that this path is not for me.

 Like Berger says,

-“A photograph is effective when the chosen moment which it records contains a quantum of truth which is generally applicable, which is as revealing about what is absent from the photograph as about what is present in it.” – John Berger Understanding a Photograph – 2013.
+“A photograph is effective when the chosen moment which it records contains a quantum of truth which is generally applicable, which is as revealing about what is absent from the photograph as about what is present in it.
+The nature of this quataum of truth, and the ways in which it can be discerned very greatly.
+It may be found in an expression, an action, a juxtaposition, a vusal ambiquity a configuration.
+Nor can this truth ever be independent of the spectator. ”

 In 1948 they made Meet the Pioneers, a documentary on the production of conveyor belts as well as their usage.
 My grandad pioneered documentary filming methods that are still in use today.
 I grew up listing to his stories and learning how powerful a single image can be.